The Trainers

 She has also worked training law enforcement canines under a Master Trainer.
 Nancy is trained and certified in K9 Unit Management and as a SAR K9 Training Instructor.
 She has trained and evaluated water search and wilderness canine/handler teams at seminars in many eastern states.

 Nancy is a past member of the Durham Search and Rescue Team, NC Search and Rescue Dog Assn., Dunn Rescue Squad STAR (Special Tactics and Rescue) Team, and the R.E.D.S.(Rescue, Extrication, Delivery Specialists) Team in Garner, NC, serving on both the search and technical rescue divisions.
-She is a certified Emergency Rescue Technician (ERT) and a NASAR certified SARTech II.
+She is a certified Rescue Technician and a NASAR certified SARTech II.

 "Old dog trainers never die, they just drop on recall!"